felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/configuration.md

 ---

-**IMPORTANT NOTE**: Pulling the HubRise catalog into Just Eat will erase your current menu on your Just Eat store.
+**IMPORTANT NOTE:** Pulling the HubRise catalog into Just Eat will erase your current menu on your Just Eat store.
 This action cannot be reverted.

 ---